Devolutions/doc/docs/content/en/rdm/commands/tools/tools/script-dashboard.md

   description: The script dashboard is a great addition for IT teams, who often have to use scripts with variables, specifically scripts which do not have a direct link with an entry.
 ---

 The ***Script dashboard*** is a great addition for IT teams, who often have to use scripts with variables, specifically scripts that do not have a direct link to an entry (for example, a script creating users in Active Directory).
-It is useful for centralizing scripts for quick access and execution.custom parameters and credential support

 ## Settings